Universal Studios Japan with Babies, Toddlers, and Small Kids

 The Flying Snoopy

-This is one of the few rides my daughter hasn’t gone on because she’s scared of it.
+This is one of the few rides that took some time for my daughter to go on because she was scared of it.
 But I think it’s gentle enough for small children and there’s always a line!

 For children who are 92 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.